ashish979/web-development-exercises/README.md

-# exercises
+# Exercises

-These are the solutions to the exercises given at payu.
+Solution to the pratice problems I have been working on.